2021 New England Patriots season: Week 13: at Buffalo Bills

 The Patriots drew up a run-heavy game plan in which Jones attempted just three passes, completing two for 19 yards (in 2008, Cassel completed six of eight passes for 78 yards).
 The Patriots ran the ball 46 times, for over 220 yards, utilizing a sixth offensive lineman on the majority of their offensive snaps.
 The three pass attempts were the fewest in a game since 1974 (when the Bills attempted just two in a game), the fewest in franchise history, and the fewest by a winning team in 30 years.

 The Patriots defense was also stout: the Bills' only touchdown came after a N'Keal Harry muffed punt, and Myles Bryant broke up a fourth-down pass in the red zone late in the fourth quarter to preserve the Patriots' 14–10 win.

 The Patriots had their bye week after this game, making it their latest regular-season bye since their Week 16 bye in 2001.

+This would mark the Patriots last win in Buffalo until 2025.

 Week 15: at Indianapolis Colts

 The Patriots were flat for much of the game, being shut out in the first half for the first time in 99 games.
 A late second half comeback brought the Patriots to within three points, but fell short when Jonathan Taylor put the game away with a 67-yard touchdown run.
 With the loss, the Patriots fell to the #3 seed in the AFC prior to Week 15's Sunday games, while still maintaining first place in the AFC East.
 It was also the first time the Patriots lost to the Colts since Week 10 of the 2009 season.
+The Patriots gave up 226 rush yards in the loss.

 Week 16: vs. Buffalo Bills

 This was the first time in five years the Pats and the Bills split the season series.
 Because of this loss (their second straight after a bye week), the Pats fell to the #6 seed in the AFC playoff picture.
+The Bills did not have a single punt in this game.